jeffgbutler/jgb-lab/Develocity/README.md

 sudo apt install qemu-guest-agent
 ```

-Shutdown, restart the VM.
+Enable QEMU agent in the Proxmox UI, then shutdown and restart the VM.
 Reboot is not enough.

 Install Homebrew: https://brew.sh/